Zumbala/jerriepelser.com/content/blog/2018-08-14-deleting-records-aspnet-core-ajax.md

 ---
 title: "Deleting records in ASP.NET Core using AJAX"
 description:
-  You can delete records and update the user interface using Ajax, which give a much better user experience that refreshing the entire page.
+  You can delete records and update the user interface using Ajax, which gives a much better user experience that refreshing the entire page.
 tags:
 - asp.net core
 - jquery